tbeu/Blat/readme.txt

 1) Copy the file "Blat.exe" to your "\WINNT\SYSTEM32" directory, or to any other directory in your path.

-2) Optionaly, run "Blat -install smtp.yoursite.tld youruserid@yoursite.tld"
+2) Optionally, run "Blat -install smtp.yoursite.tld youruserid@yoursite.tld"